rodrigoelp/xctest-parametrized-tests/README.md

-konoma-parametrized-tests
+KNMParametrizedTest
 =========================

-Parametrized test case support for tests using XCTestCase
+Parametrized test case support for tests using `XCTestCase`.